Resource guide for medication aide requirements by state

 Oregon

-To become CMAs in Oregon, interested persons must meet the eligibility requirements, successfully complete approved medication aide training programs, and pass the competency examination.
+To become CMAs in Oregon, interested persons must meet the eligibility requirements, complete approved medication aide training programs, and pass the competency examination.

 For details on eligibility and approved training programs, contact the Oregon State Board of Nursing.